zainabkmal/laptop-analysis/README.md

 Getting Started
-- Clone the repository: git clone <repo_url>
+- Clone the repository.
-- Install required packages: pip install -r requirements.txt
+- Install required packages.
 - Update the file paths and URLs as needed.
 - Run the scraping, cleaning, and analysis scripts.